bnlawrence/bnlawrence.github.io/index.md

 title: Welcome
 ---

-_Currently under construction, as I migrate information from my [old blog](http://home.badc.rl.ac.uk/lawrence)!_
+_Currently under [construction](/construction), as I migrate information from my [old blog](http://home.badc.rl.ac.uk/lawrence)!_

 This is my blog and website.
 You can find out more about it and me [here](/about/).
 My main research interests are climate science and the necessary underpinning software engineering, data science, computer science, and compute and storage architectures.
+Keep up to date using my

 ## Blog